 I am a big fan of early morning temple visits.
 The weather is usually milder, there are few visitors about and you will not run into a single tour bus at 8am.

-The two temples that I would leave until later in the day are Wat Arun and Wat Paknam, as both look fantastic at sunset and golden hour.
+I would leave Wat Arun and Wat Paknam, the two temples, until later in the day, as both look fantastic at sunset and golden hour.

-• Shoes that you can slip on and off quickly are handy, but if you are like me, you might need better support on a big day of walking, it’s worth it to tie and untie your laces several times.
+- Remove Your Shoes: Shoes that you can slip on and off quickly are handy.
+However, if you are like me and need better support on a big day of walking, it’s worth it to tie and untie your laces several times.

-• If you make an offering to a monk, there may be a person for you to hand the offering to.
-Women should never touch a monk or give anything directly to him – instead, put the object down and allow the monk to pick it up himself.
+- Offerings to Monks: If you wish to make an offering, place it in the designated area or hand it to a layperson assisting the monk.
+Women should never touch a monk or give anything directly to him.
+Instead, place the offering down and allow the monk to pick it up.